wokehusker/Fruit_Classification/README.md

 ## Data Science Steps
-* Download images from Kaggle using link above
+* Download images from Kaggle (using link above) into the root directory
 * Delete folders named "Apples D", "Apples E", "Apples F", and "Total Number of Apples" to avoid class imbalance
 * Access the contents of the respective raw image data folders
 * Create a Pandas DataFrame to hold image IDs and correct classification